25 Fun classroom activities with an exciting bingo game

 You can make lots of small variations on the game to make the game more accessible to your audience:

-- Replace the words on the card with pictures
+- Replace the words on the card with pictures - or use both!

 - Don’t call out the words or pictures in the squares, but give hints that lead to what’s in the square

 - Make students play in teams of 2 so they can help each other find the words more quickly